-Table 13: The results presented in the above-mentioned table show the population in
+Table 13: The results presented in the above-mentioned table show the population in broad age groups of children aged 0-14, working age and elderly persons within Letsemeng area.

-Letsemeng area.

 2.2.5 Parental Survival

 This section focuses on the survival status of parents for children aged 0-17 years within the vicinity of Letsemeng.
 Although the question on parental survival was asked of everybody in Letsemeng, the focus of this table below is on children aged 0-17.
 Loss of a parent in the absence of family support leaves many children vulnerable, and has significant policy implications.
 This report basic analysis is presented for children that reported to have lost one or both biological parents.